-- Students are NOT to carry combs, brushes, pens, pencils, and personal items such as photos, letters and the like at any time in school. - All items found in a client's possession will be confiscated and not returned.
-Client will receive a document of P or an N for the second infraction.
+• Students are NOT to carry combs, brushes, pens, pencils, and personal items such as photos, letters and the like at any time in school.

 Positive Behavior Intervention and Supports and Limited Use of Restraint and Seclusion

 The Governing Board is committed to the Educational Service Center-wide use of Positive Behavior Intervention and Supports ("PBIS") with students.
 Students and personnel shall work to prevent the need for the use of restraint and/or seclusion.
 PBIS emphasizes prevention of student behavior problems using non-aversive techniques, which should greatly reduce, if not eliminate, the need to use restraint and/or seclusion.